Today is the day to begin planning your first cut-flower garden.

 First, prepare the soil in your garden beds by raking it smooth.
 Sprinkle an inch or two of good compost on top and rake it in.

-If you plan to add slow-release fertilizer, you can do so now as well.
+If you plan to add slow-release organic fertilizer, you can do so now as well.

 Don’t over do it on the fertilizer, though, because not all the flowers will want rich soil!